JamieFarrelly/ItsPaddyNotPattyTwitterBot/README.md

-# Its Paddy Not Patty Twitter Bot
+# It's Paddy Not Patty Twitter Bot

 *Correcting people one tweet at a time, because there's a difference between a burger and a person.*